MSc Socio-Legal Studies

 On the programme, you will develop rigorous research skills and the ability to engage in broader social understanding, providing a sound basis to progress to a PhD or a career in socio-legal research through the study of different research methodologies across the social sciences and law.

-The MSc has an emphasis on practical research training; on the ability to plan, research and write a sophisticated dissertation, and to think in broad theoretical terms about law in society.
-In addition to presenting an ideal introduction to academic research, it also offers excellent preparation for working for NGOs and other organisations that work for legal or social change, or within government.
+The MSc has an emphasis on practical research training; on the ability to plan, research and write a sophisticated dissertation; and on how to think in broad theoretical terms about law in society.

 The programme is one of five South West Doctoral Training Partnership interdisciplinary pathways delivered by world-leading researchers from the University of Bristol, University of Bath, University of the West of England and University of Exeter.